Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Box 1: success.
 Box 2: percentile_duration_95.
 - [ ] Box 1: percentile_duration_95.
 Box 2: source.

-### SIMULATION You plan to deploy a runbook that will create Azure AD user accounts.
+### You plan to deploy a runbook that will create Azure AD user accounts.
 You need to ensure that runbooks can run the Azure PowerShell cmdlets for Azure Active Directory.
 To complete this task, sign in to the Microsoft Azure portal.

 - [x] See solution below.
-Nie potrafie zrobic tego pytania.

-### DRAG DROP You are creating a container for an ASP.NET Core app.
+### You are creating a container for an ASP.NET Core app.
 You need to create a Dockerfile file to build the image.
-The solution must ensure that the size of the image is minimized.How should you configure the file?
-To answer, drag the appropriate values to the correct targets.
-Each value must be used once, more than once, or not at all.
-You may need to drag the split bar between panes or scroll to view content.
-NOTE: Each correct selection is worth one point.
-Select and Place:
+The solution must ensure that the size of the image is minimized.
+How should you configure the file?

 ![Question 569](images/question569.jpg)